-We have already arrived at the fourth Sunday of Advent.
-If you have not made done so, I encourage you to make plans for an individual sacramental Confession during this last week of Advent.
+We have already arrived at the third Sunday of Advent!
+If you have not already done so, I encourage you to make plans for an individual sacramental Confession during these final days of Advent.
 You can find the schedule in this bulletin.

 This week I want to emphasize some possible Christmas traditions that you and your family may like to add to the ones you already do.

 1. The Nativity Scene: this practice was made popular by St. Francis of Assisi.
 Many people are collectors of various styles and types of Nativity scenes.
 Taking time as a family to put out a Nativity scene and add the various characters on the particular liturgical days enhances the devotion and meaning of this practice (ie: the manger and animals several days before Christmas; Jesus and Mary shortly before Christmas; the Christ-child, shepherds and angels Christmas eve; and the Magi at Epiphany – January 6 or Epiphany Sunday).
 With each addition the family can gather for prayer with may include the litany of the Virgin Mary or St. Joseph, a prayer to the Holy Family, the rosary or some other suitable prayer.

 2. The Family Rosary: taking time to pray a five-decade rosary or even one decade each day will help your family grow in faith during the remaining days of Advent and in the Christmas Season.
 Maybe, if you are not doing this now, it will become a habit that will happen every day!